colindean/plaintextaccounting_workshop/0252_make_for_ledger.md

 it's more than likely that the next person will be yourself.

 [^octothorpe]: Really, that's its real name, but it's commonly called a "hash" or "hashtag" or "pound" or "number".
-Musicians might call it a "sharp" in a musical context.
-Try injecting _that_ into a technical conversation sometime.
+Musicians and Microsoft programmers call it a "sharp".

 Let's examine some of these tasks in @lst:makefile_terminal beyond their help text.